-The Myron Stratton Consortium is proud to have been a finalist for the 2012 Colorado Collaboration Award!
+The Myron Stratton Consortium is proud to have been a semi-finalist for the 2012 Colorado Collaboration Award!
 We are honored by this recognition of the positive impact we are achieving together!

 The Stratton Consortium is located on a beautiful 105 acre campus just off South Nevada Avenue (Hwy 115).
 Please see the Location page for a map and directions.